 As the above quote from Scott Szymanski of the AirWatch blog illustrates, the challenges faced by healthcare service providers and healthcare mobile app developers arise from both internal and external sources.
 Specifically, Szymanski points towards security threats, complicated mobile systems, and patient engagement:

 Patient information is a vital piece of the puzzle when it comes to swiftly diagnosing health problems, as well as resolving billing and other payment issues.
 However, over 50% of all healthcare institutions fall prey to at least one cyber attack.
 And one in three of these attacks is a success for the attackers.

 How to Overcome

-This situation makes it imperative to have in place, a mobile storage and retrieval system that handles the sensitive data and is resistant to security threats and attacks.
+This situation makes it imperative to have in place, a mobile storage and retrieval system that handles sensitive data and is resistant to security threats and attacks.
 Not having one such system in place is a major roadblock for mobile healthcare app providers.

 Complexity in Implementation and Integration

 Despite the fact a large part of the population (including doctors and hospital staff) owns smartphones and other mobile devices today, the complexity of integration and implementation remains a challenge.

 Mobile healthcare applications which are difficult to integrate and implement with the existing systems and complicated to use, defeat the purpose of efficiency.
-The simplicity of deployment and ease of use are two factors that developers, healthcare providers, as well as users, prefer.
+The simplicity of deployment and ease of use are two factors that developers, mobile healthcare solutions providers, as well as users, prefer.

 How to Overcome